Do you need money help?

 - food budget (coupon and meal plan)

-- gambling and lottery (many people spend up to $300 a year on lottery alone)
+- gambling and lottery (many people spend up to $300 a year on the lottery alone)

 - vacations (find free stuff to do in your town or city)